We help small teams

-A full-time Chief AI Officer costs $400k, plus equity, plus a recruiter, plus twelve months to find one.
-Most companies don't need one.
+Some firms call this a fractional Chief AI Officer retainer.
+A full-time CAIO costs $400k, plus equity, plus a recruiter, plus twelve months to find one.
+Most small teams don't need one.
 They need a few hours of ours.

 - 01